 - Sushi and any raw or undercooked fish, or other seafood.
 No raw oysters either.

-- Raw eggs – you get the idea: you can’t eat any meat, poultry, fish that is raw.
+- Raw eggs – you get the idea: you can’t eat any meat, poultry, or fish that is raw.
 Always check your desert as it might be made of raw egg whites or yolks.

 - Fish high in mercury – fresh tuna, king mackerel, swordfish, to name a few – is also a big NO. Always check mercury content before eating certain fish.